 Depreciation represents the systematic allocation of the depreciable amount of an asset over its estimated useful life.
 Depreciable amount represents cost of an asset, or other amount substituted for cost, less its residual value.
-Depreciation is charged to the consolidated statement of profit or loss on a straight-line basis over the estimated useful lives of individual items of property, plant d) Property, plant and equipment (continued)
+Depreciation is charged to the consolidated statement of profit or loss on a straight-line basis over the estimated useful lives of individual items of property, plant and equipment.

-and equipment.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.
 Land is not depreciated.

-The estimated useful lives of assets is as follow:
+The estimated useful lives of assets are as follow: